metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 - [Computer Name Won't Resolve on Network][name resolution issue]

-## Does this firewall project give me the right protection
+## Does this firewall project give me the right (or better) protection

 Good firewall setup is essential for computer security, and, if not misused then the answer is yes but only for the firewall part of protection.